"My," she might say, "what bare walls you have."

 I liked working weekends.
 Though the pager they made me wear could be a pain.
 I checked it now.
 I wore a pager so in case of an emergency--breach of security, tripped breaker, plugged toilet--the Front Desk could get ahold of me.
 Nope, the battery was pretty much dead, so there'd be no pain today.

-Of course, some Sundays, a guy doesn't feel so good.
+Of course, some Saturdays, a guy doesn't feel so good.
 It was a little before 9AM, and I was in The Center, complaining to Marge--the Front Desk person--how I wasn't feeling so good.

 Marge rolled back in her chair.
 "There is that bug going around."